-One of the key characteristics that investors expect of a well governed listed entity is the exercise by its board of independent judgement made in the best interests of the entity and its security holders generally.
+Investors expect, and the law requires, 21 the board of a listed entity to act in the best interests of the entity and its security holders generally.

 Having a majority of independent directors makes it harder for any individual or small group of individuals to dominate the board's decision-making and maximises the likelihood that the decisions of the board will reflect the best interests of the entity and its security holders generally and not be biased towards the interests of management or any other person or group with whom a non-independent director may be associated.